ChicagoPark/ADV-DL/README.md

 Either using normal distribution or uniform distribution, we need to set mean and certain standard deviation(multiplying with time identity).

+### [Make Better - (2) Network initialization - Random initialization]

+magnitude of standard deviation is directly related to the magnitude of weights

+it heavily affect on gradient decent training process

+##### `Random initialization - How do we scale the initialization?`
+* By hand
+  * A lot of tuning for deep neural network

+* Automatically
+  * A lot of math

+##### `Xavier and Kaiming initialization`
+* Strategy to set `variance` of `Normal or Uniform initialization`
+  * Set all activations are of similar scale and set all gradients are of similar scale

+* How do we compute the scale of activation without knowing what is the inputs?

+  * Random matrix multiplication
+  > use it to analyze the behavior of random initialization

+How to initialize the weight

+we just care about the magnitude of input z

+it just depends on

+can calculate how large certain activation will be for every linear layer

+* Initialization in practice
+  * Xavier (default) is often good enough
+  * Initialize last layer to zero.

 ----

 # `Lec 5: 0:51:40 : 2022-05-17`